openstack/heat/doc/source/man/heat-keystone-setup.rst

 ===========
 The heat-keystone-setup tool configures keystone for use with Heat.
 This script requires admin keystone credentials to be available in the shell environment and write access to /etc/keystone.

-Distributions may provide other tools to setup keystone for use with Heat, so check the distro documenation first.
+Distributions may provide other tools to setup keystone for use with Heat, so check the distro documentation first.

 EXAMPLES
 ========